scikit-hep/pyhf/docs/intro.rst

 specification, a model can be constructed and evaluated within the :math:`\RooFit{}` framework.

-This ATLAS Note introduces an updated form of the specification based on the ubiquitous plain-text JSON format and its schema-language *JSON Schema*.
+This package introduces an updated form of the specification based on the ubiquitous plain-text JSON format and its schema-language *JSON Schema*.
-Described in more detail in , this schema fully specifies both structure and necessary constrained data in a single document and thus is implementation independent.
-In , we will demonstrate that the JSON documents describing the statistical model of analyses are sufficient to reproduce key results of the originally published analyses such as best-fit event yields, upper limits on parameters and exclusion contours.
-The results are reproduced in two *independent* implementations of the :math:`\HiFa{}` model; one based on the :math:`\Root{}` framework and one developed within the scientific Python ecosystem.
+Described in more detail in <TODO>, this schema fully specifies both structure and necessary constrained data in a single document and thus is implementation independent.

 Additional Material
 -------------------